poom1450/TcpChatServer/README.md

 # TcpChatServer
-Included file server and client for try do some project. using SimpleTcp; you can get it in manage nuGet package.
+Included file server and client for try do some project.
+This project is used SimpleTcp;
+You can get it in manage nuGet package.

-this image of server and client application. https://imgur.com/FA43lkP
+This image of server and client application. https://imgur.com/FA43lkP

 Funtion server